puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 #### Updated schema elements

-The following table provides the additional element added to the v.2 of the Enterprise Mode schema:
+The following table describes the \<open-in app\> element added to the v.2 of the Enterprise Mode schema:

 | **Element** | **Description** |
 | --- | --- |